Home / Flowers / Are Orchids Hard To Take Care Of? – All You Need To Know

 • Water-soluble fertilizers: These are the most commonly used fertilizers for orchids and are easy to apply.
 They should be diluted and applied as directed by the manufacturer.

 • Slow-release fertilizers: These fertilizers are incorporated into the potting mix and release nutrients over time.
-They are a convenient option, but need to be replaced periodically.
+They are a convenient option but need to be replaced periodically.

 • Liquid fertilizers: These fertilizers are applied directly to the potting mix or to the leaves of the orchid.